MrDeveloper4/VK-API-Test-Project/README.md

 # VK-API-Test-Project

-General Task: Using VK API create image viewer.
+General Task: Using VK API create an image viewer.
 Major requirements:
 - Login Screen
 - Albums screen(just a list with an album cover)